Gitsegukla library installed, despite COVID-19 limits

 The team that installed Gitsegukla library.

-The satisfied team that installed the library and learning centre.
+Masks off for the group photo: The satisfied team that installed the library and learning centre.

-Overlooking Princess Lake, the Write to Read BC team were able to meet with Chief Willie and three council members.
-This allowed members of the team to chat with key members of the community.
-The evening ended with a handshake between Chief Willie and Leader of the Write to Read BC team co-lead, Bob Blacker, cementing the agreement and the blossoming friendship and trust with Gitsegukla.
+The Write to Read BC team met with Chief Willie and three council members, overlooking Princess Lake.
+This meeting allowed members of the team to chat with key members of the community.
+The evening ended with a handshake between Chief Willie and Write to Read BC team co-lead, Bob Blacker, cementing the agreement and the blossoming friendship and trust with Gitsegukla.

-As one of the library response team members said: “This is what makes it all worth it.”
+As one of the team members said: “This is what makes it all worth it.”

 After installing a library, what's next?
 The design response team's Scott Kemp introduces an imagineering session so the community can capture their ideas.

-An imagineering session: What does the community’ envision next?
+An earlier imagineering session: What does the community’ envision next?

 The evening was topped off with an imagineering session, lead by design response team member, Scott Kemp.
 This was also a new experience for the Write to Read BC team.